This section presents information on places that are famous for striped-bass fishing.

 The island is noted for its excellent surf fishing for both striped bass and bluefish, and its beach buggy access.

-Follow this link to find out more about: Island Beach State Park.
+Island Beach State Park.

 Cape May Rips From Space